Nicola Szibbo & Troy Reinhalter

 Giovanni writes "Because of I-House, I can travel the world for 10 months straight – visiting many friends in many countries.... accompanied by an amazing wife who I met in the Great Hall!
 I not only feel more worldly, but have special memories of friends’ weddings in Brazil and India.
 Thank you I-House!"
 See adventures in their travel blog. http://saragiovanni.com

 Giovanni Gonzalez Dubois is from Guatemala and Sara is of Iranian background.
 Their two cultures were reflected on their wedding day through the mix of Latino and Persian music on the dance floor, the kabob served for dinner, and the international guests present speaking Spanish, Farsi, and English.

-Giovanni is the Founder of LAM Network, a social network for the Latino professional that currently engages close to 5,000 members online and offline in the San Francisco Bay Area and beyond.
+Giovanni is the Founder of LAM Network, a social network for the Latino professionals that currently engages close to 5,000 members online and offline in the San Francisco Bay Area and beyond.
 He is being nominated for El Innovator Revolución Award, courtesy of South by Southwest Festival!
-Click Like on this page to vote for Giovanni: http://lamsocialclub.com/revolucion2013/

 See their update in our I-House Stories page.